jskycak3/jpskycak.github.io/_pages/music.md

 ## [Singles16](#singles16)

-<i>2016.</i> Made in Linux Multimedia Studio using loops from Looperman.com.
-In the next project, I tried to make the songs more cohesive.
+<i>2016.
+Linux Multimedia Studio.</i> For this project, I wanted to synchronize tracks better and use a wider variety of sounds, so I switched from Audacity to Linux Multimedia Studio.
+These are some of my "hello world" pieces using the new software.

 Electronic | <b><font color="green">I'm Sorry Dave</font></b> | <audio controls src="https://jpskycak.github.io/files/jpskycak-im_sorry_dave.mp3">Your browser does not support the <code>audio</code> element.</audio>
 Electronic | <b><font color="green">That Frequency</font></b> | <audio controls src="https://jpskycak.github.io/files/jpskycak-that_frequency_jpskycak.mp3">Your browser does not support the <code>audio</code> element.</audio>